Library resources

 Clinical decision support tools

 These tools offer rapid access to evidence-based information, supporting clinical decision-making at the point of care or bedside.
-They are also available as mobile apps and provide information on diagnosis, treament, differential diagnosis, infectious diseases, pathogens and other topics.
+They are also available as mobile apps and provide information on diagnosis, treatment, differential diagnosis, infectious diseases, pathogens and other topics.

-UpToDate (College resource)
+UpToDate (Imperial resource)

 Evidence-based, physician-authored clinician decision support resource to aid point of care decisions.
 Authors synthesize the most recent medical information into evidence-based recommendations that are proven to improve patient care and quality.